me176c-dev/android_device_asus_K013/patches/signature-spoofing/README.md

 properties.
 It uses the `addon.d` system to persist after installing LineageOS updates.

-It can be built using `zip/build.sh`.
+It can be built using `./build.sh` in the `zip` directory.
 Alternatively, it is available as release on this repository.